bdalce/Accessible-Research-Compliance/README.md

-Reads the prefix of the DOI to determine if a publisher/organization is publicly accessible Reads the suffix of the DOI to determine if a specific journal is publicly accessible
+Reads the prefix of the DOI to determine if a publisher/organization is publicly accessible Reads the suffix of the DOI to determine if a specific journal is publicly accessible Uses the SpringerNature and Elsevier APIs find publicly accessible articles from those publications